 Government Credits After Switching Electricity Provider

-If you switched suppliers before the credit could be applied to your bill – you should have been paid by your old electricity supplier , by bank transfer or cheque .
+If you switch electricity suppliers before the credit can be applied to your bill – you should still get paid the credit by your old electricity supplier , by bank transfer or cheque .

 Other Help With Fuel Bills